whereiskurt/tiogo/README.md

 # **C**ommand **L**ine **I**nterface to [Tenable.io](https://cloud.tenable.com)

-`tiogo` is a command line tool for interacting with the Tenable.io API, written in Go.
+`tio` is a command line tool for interacting with the Tenable.io API, written in Go.
 It follows a general CLI principals of:

 ```
    ./tio [COMMAND] [SUB-COMMAND] [ACTION] [PARAMS]
 ```

-The `tiogo vm` command currently implements calls to the [Tenable.io Vulnerability API](https://developer.tenable.com/reference) focused on data extracts such as agents, agent-groups, scanners, scans (current/past), vulnerabilities, and assets.
+The `tio vm` command currently implements calls to the [Tenable.io Vulnerability API](https://developer.tenable.com/reference) focused on data extracts such as agents, agent-groups, scanners, scans (current/past), vulnerabilities, and assets.
 Sub-commands such as `export-scans` and `export-assets` make the the `start/status/get` actions easy, requiring minimal parameters.
 And Sub-commands for `scanners/scans/agents/agent-groups` all default to `list` actions and `--csv` outputs except where `--json` makes more sense. :-)

+As of v0.4.0 tagging assets is supported in a variety of ways including (see below.)

 Tenable offers a variety of for Tenable.io APIs including Web Scanning and Containers.
 Those APIs may be implmented in the future as `ws` or `container` commands.
 Today only `vm` exists and is the default and can be ommitted.